 Conditions That Will Apply

-1. Additional costs associated with making the home compliant will not be covered
+1. Additional costs associated with making the home compliant may not be covered

 2. Any loss that directly arises from the lack of compliance will not be covered

-For example, if your non-compliant deck collapses and also causes damage to the house.
-If the collapse of the deck is later proved to be a direct cause of its non-compliance (i.e. the deck was not up to building standards), then the damage to the deck and home would not be covered.
+For example, where your non-compliant deck collapses and also causes damage to the house.
+If the collapse of the deck is later proved to be a direct cause of its non-compliance (i.e. the deck was not up to building standards), then damage to the deck and home may not be covered.